hindman/mvs/README.md

 plan.rename_paths()
 ```

-If you don't want to rename paths immediately but do want to prepare everything
+If you do not want to rename paths immediately but do want to prepare
-for renaming, including performing the checks for problems, you can use the
+everything for renaming, including performing the checks for problems, you can
-library in a more deliberative fashion: first prepare; then check the
+use the library in a more deliberative fashion: first prepare; then check the
 information provided by the plan; if desired, proceed with renaming; and in the
 event of unexpected failure, get information about which item led to the
 exception.